facusapienza21/Fermat-distance/README.md

 `lower = max_j { | s_j - t_j | } <= d(s,t) <= min_j { s_j + t_j } = upper`

 and estimate `d(s,t)` as a function of `lower` and `upper` (for example, `d(s,t) ~ (_lower + upper_) / 2` ).
 The complexity is `O( l * ( k * n * log n ) )`.

-#### Parameters

-  - alpha: float
-      Parameter of the Fermat distance.

-  - path_method: string ['FW','D','L']

-      Options are:

-      - 'FW': Computes the exact Fermat distance using the Floyd-Warshall algorithm.

-      - 'D': Computes an approximation of the Fermat distance using k nearest neighbours and the Dijkstra algorithm.

-      - 'L': Computes an approximation of the Fermat distance using landmarks and k-nn.

-  - k: integer, optional
-      Number of nearest neighbors to be considered.
-      Incompatible with path_method == 'FW'

-  - landmarks: integer, optional
-      Number of landmarks considered in the Fermat distance computation.
-      Only available when path_method = 'L'

-  - estimator: string ['up', 'down', 'mean', 'no_lca'] (default: 'up')

-      When computing an approximation of the Fermat distance, there are lower and upper bounds of the true value.
-      - If estimator == 'no_lca', the distance for a pair of points is calculated as the minimum sum of the distance from both points to one of the landmarks.
-      - If estimator == 'up', the distance for a pair of points is calculated as the minimum sum of the distance from both points to the lowest common ancestor in the distance tree of one of the landmarks.
-      - If estimator == 'down', the distance for a pair of points is calculated as the maximum difference of thedistance from both points to one of the landmarks.
-      - If estimator == 'mean', the  mean between 'up' and 'down' estimators.

-      Only available when path_method = 'L'

-  - seed: int, optional
-      Only available when path_method = 'L'

-#### Methods

-  - fit(X)
-    - Parameters
-      - X: input distances matrix
-    - Return
-      - self

-  - get_distance(a, b)
-    - Parameters
-      - a: int, index of the first data point
-      - b: int, index of the second data point
-    - Return
-      - float, the Fermat distance between poins a and b

-  - get_distances()
-    - Parameters
-      - None
-    - Return
-      - np.matrix, Fermat distance between all pairs of points

 ### Features